Disclosure of convictions

 Reduced disclosure times for past convictions

-The changes to basic disclosure do not affect the system of high level disclosures needed for specific types of work, such as that involving vulnerable people.
+The changes do not affect the system of high level disclosures needed for specific types of work such as that involving vulnerable people.

 Higher level disclosure